Building future leaders through hands on experience

 With a focus on building internal talent, the Academy accepts up to five participants yearly, providing a solid foundation in Software Craftsmanship principles.
 The goal is to grow skilled Craftsmen, as demonstrated by Academy alumni who have advanced to key roles within RoleModel.

-What is the Craftsmanship Academy?
+What is the Craftsman Academy?

 The Craftsmanship Academy is a training program designed to nurture junior developers into long-term team members at RoleModel Software.
 Aimed at those with some programming background, it offers hands-on learning under the mentorship of experienced developers, called "Craftsmen," through real-world projects.
 The mentorship model of the Academy gives participants the chance to work on real-world projects under the direct coaching and supervision of the industry’s best developers, our ‘Craftsmen’.